examples-hub/react-monorepo-quickstart-ts/README.md

 npm start
 ```

-- open in your browser http://localhost:8999/
+- open a browser and go to http://localhost:8999

-## notes
+# notes and issues

 - npm 7 workspaces limitations
   - no equivalent of `yarn workspaces run cmd`